sjavi4/PlayerDoll/README.md

 # PlayerDoll
-Fake Player Plugin for Spigot 1.20
+Simple Fake Player Plugin for Spigot 1.20

 Please add to test server and discover the plugin